preparetodietm/energizerforpine/README.md

 ## Changelog

 ### [Energizer_v1.2](https://github.com/preparetodietm/energizerforpine/commits/energizerforpine_v1.2)
-- Move deleter for flush ram logs in flushram.
 - Optimize and fixed installation script.
 - Removed notification toast of Flush RAM to free more ram.
 - Some changes on system.prop.